BirthdayBot

 What is an embed?

 An example of a message embed is to run the command bday help!
 You will notice the message is specially formatted using Discord API.
-By default the birthday message is embedded; however, if you use a link to a GIF or image in your custom birthday message, they will not work in an embedded message, so turning this option off is what you would want.
+By default the birthday message is embedded; however, if you use a link to a GIF or image in your custom birthday message, they will not work in an embedded message, so, with Birthday Bot Premium you can add an image to the custom image.

 You may have run into a bug with Discord where the bot is displaying a bunch of numbers (like: <@478288246858711040>) instead of correctly mentioning a user.
 This can happen either because that user has left the Discord or because Discord's cache wasn't up to date.